IMPRS "Moral Economies of Modern Societies"

 The International Max Planck Research School for Moral Economies of Modern Societies offers an international, English-language PhD program in History, jointly run by the Max Planck Institute for Human Development, Freie Universität Berlin, Humboldt-Universität zu Berlin, and Technische Universität Berlin.

-The PhD program of the IMPRS Moral Economies supports research projects that investigate the values, emotions, and habits that informed and inspired modern social formations, particularly in Europe, North America, and South Asia.
+The PhD program of the IMPRS Moral Economies supports research projects to investigate the values, emotions, and habits that informed and inspired modern social formations from the eighteenth to the twenty-first century.
 The relationship between modern history of emotions and the development, consolidation and transformation of morals stands at the center of the research focus.

 The IMPRS Moral Economies aims to create a supportive and intellectually stimulating research environment geared towards the needs of young scholars.
 Intensive contact with advising professors, close exchange with other doctoral students, and encouragement of independent study are at the core of the PhD program.
 The IMPRS Moral Economies offers seminars, workshops, guest lectures and also supports research stays at our partner universities (University of Chicago and University of California, Berkeley).

-The annual summer schools are open to doctoral candidates as well as to other young researchers.
-They offer doctoral candidates the opportunity to engage in-depth with contemporary questions relevant to their research interests in an international environment.
+Events at the IMPRS Moral Economies offer doctoral candidates and other young researchers the opportunity to engage in-depth with contemporary questions relevant to their research interests in an international environment.